Home - Fixing Backs, Pain, Stress and Tightness with Structural Integration

 However, I like to make a mixture of one third each of powdered kelp, flaked dulse and powdered irish moss.
 Both my close friend and I find this much more energizing than powdered kelp alone.

 We even have encapsulated it for convenient taking when we are out.
 Note: Vegetarian capsules are supposed to be healthier than the gelatin ones that are not only made from animal product (in case you eat vegan) but I read it also has a toxin in it.
-Usually, the bags of empty capsules i have seen in healthfood stores are gelatin ones.
-But Frontier has the vegetarian ones, so a local store can order them for you.
+Usually, the bags of empty capsules I have seen in health food stores are gelatin ones.
+But Frontier has the vegetarian ones, so a local store can order them for you or you can get it direct from them.

 Please eat seaweeds raw.
 It gives you their enzymes and more of their vitamins and minerals.
 I have also read that heating foods above a certain temperature also changes the chemistry of their proteins.
 I read that Kelp is 20 percent protein.